blarmon/collaborativeStory/README.md

 main objective: crowdsource reasonably good stories

 todo:
+ - react header :/
+- create a react component that is a story page, inject relevant info thru props
 - pretty much everything right now.
 - MOSCOW
 - create a wireframe etc for how these pages should look.